kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

 #### Recommender

 * The recommender MUST NOT calculate or store pod-level recommendations in the VPA status stanza.
 If the feature gate is turned off, any existing pod-level recommendations MUST be removed from the status stanza during the next recommender cycle.
-* The recommender MUST ignore the new pod-level constraints introduced by this AEP (including the global pod maximum flags).
+* The recommender MUST ignore the new pod-level constraints introduced by this AEP (including the [New Global Pod maximums](#new-global-pod-maximums)).

 #### Updater